menu

 Occupations and Workforce

-Pickford is a blue-collar town, with 35.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Pickford is a township of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Pickford who work in office and administrative support (14.14%), management occupations (9.48%), and community and social services (7.29%).
+Pickford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Pickford is a township of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Pickford who work in office and administrative support (13.11%), management occupations (9.93%), and sales jobs (8.09%).

 Setting & Lifestyle

 Pickford is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Pickford’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Pickford’s overall crime rate is lower than average for the country.

-Pickford is a small township, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small township, Pickford doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Pickford in 2022 was $37,594, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $150,376 for a family of four.
-However, Pickford contains both very wealthy and poor people as well.
+The per capita income in Pickford in 2022 was $39,579, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $158,316 for a family of four.

+Pickford is a somewhat ethnically-diverse township.
 The people who call Pickford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pickford residents report their race to be White, followed by Native American.
-Important ancestries of people in Pickford include Irish, English, German, Dutch, and Finnish.
+Important ancestries of people in Pickford include Irish, German, English, Dutch, and Finnish.

 The most common language spoken in Pickford is English.
 Other important languages spoken here include Italian and Scandinavian languages.